 Internet Protocol: IP Addresses

-Every machine on the Internet has a unique identifying number, called an IP Address.
-The IP stands for Internet Protocol, which is the language that computers use to communicate over the Internet.
-A protocol is the pre-defined way that someone who wants to use a service talks with that service.
-The "someone" could be a person, but more often it is a computer program like a Web browser.
+Every machine on the internet has a unique identifying number, called an IP address.
+The IP stands for Internet Protocol, which is one of two protocols that computers use to communicate over the internet.
+The other is Transmission Control Protocol, and the two are often referred to as one in the phrase TCP/IP.
+A protocol is the predefined way that someone who wants to use a service connects with that service.
+The "someone" could be a person, but more often it is a computer program like a web browser.

-The four numbers in an IP address are called octets, because they each have eight positions when viewed in binary form.
-If you add all the positions together, you get 32, which is why IP addresses are considered 32-bit numbers.
-Since each of the eight positions can have two different states (1 or zero), the total number of possible combinations per octet is 28 or 256.
-So each octet can contain any value between zero and 255.
+Each sequence of numbers in an IPv4 address is called an octet, because each has eight positions when viewed in binary form.
+If you add all the positions together, you get 32, because IPv4 addresses are considered 32-bit numbers.
+Since each of the eight positions can have two different states (1 or 0), the total number of possible combinations per octet is 28 or 256.
+So, each octet can contain any value between zero and 255.
 Combine the four octets and you get 232 or a possible 4,294,967,296 unique values!

-Out of the almost 4.3 billion possible combinations, certain values are restricted from use as typical IP addresses.
-For example, the IP address 0.0.0.0 is reserved for the default network and the address 255.255.255.255 is used for broadcasts.
+Out of the almost 4.3 billion possible combinations in IPv4 addresses, certain values are restricted from use as typical IP addresses.
+For example, the IP address 0.0.0.0 is reserved for machines on the local network and the address 255.255.255.255 is used for broadcasts.

-The octets serve a purpose other than simply separating the numbers.
+Sticking with IPv4 for the moment, octets serve a purpose other than simply separating the numbers.
 They are used to create classes of IP addresses that can be assigned to a particular business, government or other entity based on size and need.
-The octets are split into two sections: Net and Host.
-The Net section always contains the first octet.
-It is used to identify the network that a computer belongs to.
-Host (sometimes referred to as Node) identifies the actual computer on the network.
-The Host section always contains the last octet.
+The octets are split into two sections: network and host.
+The first octet is used to identify the network that a computer belongs to.
+Host (sometimes referred to as node) identifies the actual computer on the network.
+The last octet shows the host segment.
 There are five IP classes plus certain special addresses.
-You can learn more about IP classes at What is an IP address?.
+You can learn more about IP classes at What Is an IP Address?